zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 {% hint style="danger" %}
 As there is no `concrete-compiler` package for Windows, only the dev dependencies can be installed.
 This requires Poetry >= 1.2.

-At the time of writing (June 2022), there is only an alpha version of Poetry 1.2 that you can install.
-Use the official installer to install preview versions.
 {% endhint %}

 ### Make